Frequently asked questions

 Yes, there are options available for some vehicles (such as buses and hackney taxis) to be retrofitted to enable compliance.

-Retrofitting refers to the use of technologies that can help bring older vehicles from Euro III, IV, or V up to the new required levels of adherence when it comes to NOx and CO2 emissions.
-This effectively makes the vehicle Euro 6 / VI standard.
+Retrofitting refers to the use of technologies that can help bring older vehicles from Euro 3, 4, or 5 up to the new required levels of adherence when it comes to NOx and CO2 emissions.
+This effectively makes the vehicle Euro 6 standard compliant.

 The Bus Emission Abatement Retrofit (BEAR) Programme will help bus operators reduce nitrogen dioxide (NOx) and particulate matter (PM) emissions of existing vehicles through the installation of accredited retrofit technology.